-The Arduino along with the arduino sketch reads in the ADC value that corresponds to the voltage at the analog input pin.
-It then converts the ADC value into a current value.
-The current sensor dc library is intended to make all this a little more straight forward.
-The main commands to get the sensor up and running are:
+The Arduino along with the Arduino sketch reads in the ADC value that corresponds to the voltage at the analog input pin.
+It then converts the ADC value to a current value.
+The current sensor DC library is intended to make all this a little more straightforward.
+The main commands to get the sensor running are:

 Include the library:

-Create a DC sensor: nameOfSensor( the analog input pin, calibration value m, calibration value c):
+Create a DC sensor: nameOfSensor(analog input pin, calibration value m, calibration value c):

 CurrentSensorDC sensorA( 0 , 1.0 , 0.0 );